 In This Article

-COVID-19 continues to cause significant social and economic disruption globally, including rolling border lockdowns, corporate and personal travel restrictions, disparate regional and citywide mandates and widespread event cancellations.
-It has also caused extensive supply shortages in certain sectors and posed unique challenges to daily business operations.
+As we enter into September of 2021, COVID-19 continues to cause significant social and economic disruption globally, including rolling border lockdowns, corporate and personal travel restrictions, disparate regional and citywide mandates, and widespread event cancellations.
+It has also caused extensive supply shortages and posed unique challenges to daily business operations.

 Not long before the pandemic hit, WWT undertook the unique challenge of helping a pharmaceutical spin-off plan and implement a complex divestiture and IT disentanglement that required 80-plus site migrations across 31 countries.
 These migrations involved both tangible and non-tangible aspects, such as reconfiguring network and compute machinery and moving employee inboxes to a new Microsoft Office 365 instance.

-When COVID restrictions made WWT’s standard migration practices no longer feasible, we quickly worked with the customer to design and implement a set of pandemic contingency plans that, in the end, helped ensure the success of the customer’s complex site migration plan.
+When COVID restrictions made WWT's standard migration practices unfeasible, we quickly worked with the customer to design and implement a set of pandemic contingency plans that, in the end, helped ensure the success of the customer's complex site migration plan.

 This article highlights four best practices that underpinned the success of this project.